Peter Rummell

-Peter Stevenson Rummell (born October 13, 1945) is an American real estate entrepreneur, investor and businessman.
-He has held senior positions at several prominent companies, heading two branches of The Walt Disney Company and serving as CEO of the St. Joe Company.
+Peter Stevenson Rummell (born October 13, 1945) is an American real estate businessman.
+He has held senior positions at several companies, heading two branches of The Walt Disney Company and as CEO of the St. Joe Company.
 Disney's planned community of Celebration, Florida was his brainchild.
 He is a founding board member and the primary financial backer of One Spark, a crowdfunding festival in Jacksonville, Florida.

 Education

 Rummell attended The Hill School in Pottstown, Pennsylvania, then completed his undergraduate education in 1967 with an Artium Baccalaureus (AB) degree in English literature with a Chemistry double major from the University of North Carolina at Chapel Hill.
 His first job involved selling laboratory equipment to hospitals, and he realized that he was not a salesman.
 Friends attending the Wharton Business School at the University of Pennsylvania encouraged him to join them, so he enrolled there and received an MBA in 1971.
 Another friend from Wharton invited him to visit Hilton Head Island, South Carolina, where he met developer Charles Fraser, who offered Rummell a job.